 Pareidolia can also help us in modern life.
 Interpreting someone’s facial expressions can be a useful tool for assessing their thoughts and motives, sometimes it can even be a more useful indicator than their words.

 Pareidolia on social media

 It appears to be very common, if you follow the #iseefaces hashtag on Instagram or Twitter you’ll find countless images of everyday objects that appear to have faces.
 You’ll see faces growing out of bell peppers, the stains on wooden flooring, rock formations, door handles, shop windows and plant pots.
 The list of random objects is seemingly endless.
 One of the wonderful things about social media is the ease with which you can find people who are experiencing the same things you are.

 There have been many accounts of people seeing religious faces in random objects.
 Diane Duyser famously thought she could see the Virgin Mary on a cheese sandwich.
 She kept the sandwich for a decade before selling it on eBay for $28,000.
 This clearly had an impact on pop culture too.
 In 2010, the American television programme Glee broadcasted an episode in which Finn Hudson (played by Cory Monteith) sees the face of Jesus in his grilled cheese sandwich.

-It seems that those who were already looking for significance out in the world are more prone to finding it in all sorts of places, even the burnt patterns of their toast.
-For some people, Pareidolia provides a sign from god.
+It seems that those who are already looking for significance out in the world are more prone to finding it in all sorts of places, even in the burnt patterns of their toast.
+For some people, Pareidolia provides a sign from God.
 As a species we’re always looking for meaning and one way we find that meaning is through signs and symbols.
 Seeing religiously significant faces in objects is very popular around the world for this reason.

 Do I have Pareidolia?